 “This decision could do far more to disenfranchise North Carolina voters than anything alleged in this case,” the statement reads.

 Rev. William Barber, president of North Carolina’s NAACP chapter, described the ruling as a “vindication” of these legal challenges and the “racially biased ‘apartheid’ voting districts” drawn up to “disenfranchise the power of the African-American vote.”

 The 1st district, which is mostly in the northeastern part of the state, runs to 1,319 miles along its perimeter, taking in five whole counties but touching on 19 others and is described as being “akin to a Rorschach inkblot.”

 The 12th district runs 120 miles in length and is 20 miles across at its widest but averages “only only a few miles wide”along most of it.

-Posted by GPD on February 6, 2016, With 697 Reads Filed under Government & Politics.
+Posted by GPD on February 6, 2016, With 700 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.